 Over a Commutative Ring

 Nilpotents and units are closely related.
-In a commutative unital ring $R$, if $x$ nilpotent, $a$ unit, then $a+x$ is again a unit.
-If $1+x y$ is a unit for every $y\in R$, then $x\in\mathfrak{R}$, the Jacobson radical, approximately nilpotent.
+In a commutative unital ring R, if x nilpotent, a unit, then a+x is again a unit.
+If 1+xy is a unit for every y∈R, then x∈R, the Jacobson radical, approximately nilpotent.

 The above topic is from Atiyah, M. F.; MacDonald, I. G. (February 21, 1994).
 "Chapter 1: Rings and Ideals".
 Introduction to Commutative Algebra.
 Westview Press. p.
 11. ISBN 978-0-201-40751-8.